 - Earning college credits now means you may not have to take that class (or a related class) in college.
 This could save you time by reducing the number of courses you need to take in college.

 - Dual Credit classes can save you money!
-You don’t have to pay the college price for these classes (see next FAQ question).
+You don’t have to pay the college price for these classes (see FAQ regarding cost/tuition).
 For example, the average cost of tuition for a single credit hour at the University of Illinois is $646.
 Even at OCC, the in-District cost will be at least $137 dollars per credit hour.
-When a student takes a dual credit class partnered with Oakton, they only have to pay a one-time application fee, saving you hundreds of dollars!
+When a student takes a dual credit class partnered with Oakton, they only have to pay a one-time application fee, saving you hundreds of dollars.

 - Dual credit classes earn accelerated credit and can help improve your weighted GPA.